+As 100% linen has grown in popularity, so too has its imitators.
 There are plenty of linens out on the market, usually fabricated from polyesters and other synthetic fibres.
-They might look like linen and even feel like linen, but there are a few tell-tale factors that sort the wheat from the chaff, quite literally, in the case of genuine, bonafide, high-quality flax linen sheets.
-This is what you need to look out for:
+They might look like linen and even feel like linen, but there are a few tell-tale signs that sort the wheat from the chaff, quite literally, in the case of genuine, bonafide, high-quality flax linen sheets.
+This is what you need to look out for...

 7. Take a look at the colour